carzynsky/Bash-Scripts/README.md

 # Bash-Scripts
 Bash scripts written for Operating Systems 2 classes at Wroclaw University of Science.
 Made on Linux.
 ## Access permissions
-> Firstly you might add standard execution rights for user to each script
+> Firstly you might add standard execute rights for user to each script
 ```bash
 chmod u+x ./skrypt.sh
 ```